thansen-solire/datatables-light-columnfilter/README.md

 html : "input" | "select" | "range"

-The new `range` filter is more powerfull the older `dateRange`, this filter now support all HTML5 input types, so if you need to display a range of dates you only need create a object `{ html : 'range', type :'date' }` in your configuration object.
+The new `range` filter is more powerfull the older `dateRange`, this filter now support all HTML5 input types, so if you need to display a range of dates you only need to create an object `{ html : 'range', type :'date' }` in your configuration object.

 ```javascript